What's In A Name?

 See newspaper clippings of articles about Dr. Adamo during his service and capture in WW2.

-Special thanks to Barbara Lewis for correction to photos previously displayed here and contribution of Dr. Adamo portrait.
+Special thanks to Barbara Lewis, Dr. Adamo's granddaughter, for correction to photos previously displayed here and for her contribution of Dr. Adamo portrait.

 (L) Col. Adamo talking with Castengio Ferlita, an old friend with whom Adamo had often enjoyed spaghetti and veal dinners before he left, and with whom the colonel once more feasted after his return.
 (R) The Plant High School ROTC unit marching proudly to welcome Adamo.